 Food & drink

-There’s an eclectic selection of local specialities around the Gulf and further inland, including the soft, white mizithra cheese made by the shepherds of the Katharo Plateau – a good place to try grilled goat and lamb – and the sea urchins that flourish in the clear waters around Mochlos.
-The roe, served as achinosalata, is a delicacy.
-Equally there are a plenty of contenders for the best olive oil in the area!
+There’s an eclectic selection of local specialities around the Gulf and further inland, including soft mizithra cheese made by the shepherds of the Katharo Plateau – a good place to try grilled goat and lamb – and the sea urchins that flourish in the clear waters around Mochlos: the roe, served as achinosalata, is a delicacy.

-The international rich-list influence in Elounda’s restaurants has lead to more diversified menus, but head away from the busiest tourist regions and the tastes and flavours of authentic Crete are to be found in abundance, particularly in the traditional fishing villages, where the catch of the day takes centre stage, and in the more remote mountain tavernas.
+The international rich-list influence in Agios Nikolaos’ lakeside restaurants has led to more diversified menus, but head away from the busiest tourist regions and the flavours of authentic Crete can be found in abundance, particularly in the traditional fishing villages, where the catch of the day takes central stage, and in the more remote mountain tavernas.

 The grape spirit of raki goes hand in hand with a Cretan dining experience, as it does across Greece.
 It’s potent stuff, but usually served with savoury snacks or dessert.
 Alternatively, a glass of sweet, caramely Metaxa brandy is the perfect way to complete dinner, especially when sipped under a star-filled sky.

 Traditional Plaka has a host of excellent fish tavernas, the best known lined up along the tiled seafront road and down on the beach, the waves almost at your feet, with spectacular views of Spinalonga.
 Alternatively, be tempted by attractive Mochlos, which has its own esteemed handful of fish tavernas and a Minoan site as an appetizer.